 The parameter $\theta_t$ represents more or less cohesive institutions.
-We interpret a tighter constraint, a higher value of $\theta$ , as stronger checks and balances, i.e., as a form of institutional commitment.
+We interpret a higher value of $\theta$ , as a tighter constraint on the incumbent government, i.e., a form of institutional commitment.
 Concretely, this could represent stronger constitutional provisions limiting executive powers, which are enforced by a legislature and/or an independent judiciary.